-Did you know that an estimated 80% of the water bottles Americans use each year are not recycled and end up polluting our environment?
-If so, you’ve likely switched over to a reusable water bottle for your daily hydration needs (we like Bkr, $50).
+Did you know that an estimated 80% of the single-use plastic water bottles Americans use each year are not recycled and end up polluting our environment?
+If so, maybe that's encouraged you to switch over to a reusable water bottle for your daily hydration needs (we like Bkr, $50).
 But there are opportunities besides toting around a reusable water bottle to keep our single-use plastic consumption in check.
-Take the items we use every day in our kitchen.
+Take the items we use every day in our kitchen, for example.

-Sandwich bags: American families use an estimated 540 plastic sandwich bags a year, most of which end up in the dumpster instead of being recycled.
+American families use an estimated 500 billion plastic sandwich bags a year, per Mindbodygreen, most of which end up in the dumpster instead of being recycled.
 A better choice?
 Invest in reusable glass Tupperware or silicone containers (that are dishwasher, microwaveable, and freezer-safe) that you can use again and again.

-Disposable utensils: Go into your Seamless settings and click on the "no utensils" option.
-Next, vow to only use metal forks, spoons, and knives—they're way better than the flimsy plastic version anyway.
+Go into your Seamless settings and click on the "no utensils" option.
+Next, vow to only use reusable forks, spoons, and knives—they're way better than the flimsy plastic version anyway.
 Mother Jones thinks it's time to make BYOF (bring your own fork) a thing, as even utensils marketed as compostable may not be entirely so.